John-Anthony-L/The-Nutritional-Slug/README.md

 5. Enter all credentials
 6. Press let's go
 7.Today page pops up again
-8.Now two options
+8.Now two options  <br />
 A. To add custom food and brand
    - Select the Breakfast, Lunch or dinner
    - Page to add custom food item pops up
    - The value for Macros can be slided or typed
-   - Press lets go
+   - Press lets go  <br />
-B. To search for a healthy option for a craving
+B. To search for a healthy option for a craving  <br />
     - Select 'Press me to search'
     - Select magnifying glass
     - Type the food item you are craving for